 Anyway, here is the ensuing Prezi.
 Some reflections on how the project was received after the jump.

-Who I amI’m the educational technology specialist for The Smithsonian Institution’s National Science Resources Council, where I’m working to create and connect science teachers with useful digital resources.
+Who I amI’m the manager of publishing and technology for The Smithsonian Institution’s Smithsonian Science Education Center, where I’m working to launch a new curricular product to align with the Next Geneartion Science Standards as well as create and connect science teachers with useful digital resources.
 In my previous work, I created educational science games for the Jason Project with National Geographic, and worked on an online professional development program for teachers for PBS.
-I’m also a PhD student at George Mason University where I study online learning, science education, and educational research methods.
+I’m finished my PhD at George Mason University where I specialized in educational research and evaluation methods.
+My thesis was a content and discourse analysis of science videos on TeacherTube.